GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_e2e_gke/cloud_deploy_e2e_gke.md

 Repeat the process for the `prod` target.

-<walkthrough-editor-open-file filePath="tutorial/clouddeploy-config/prod-environment.yaml">Click here to view your `prod` target YAML</walkthrough-editor-open-file>
+<walkthrough-editor-open-file filePath="tutorial/clouddeploy-config/prod-environment.yaml">Click here to view prod-environment.yaml</walkthrough-editor-open-file>

 Apply the `prod` target definition: